Ani Motion inserted. Add the attribute data-ani or data-ani-progress to any instance and give it a value such as fade.

 Summary

 With a two-person team and a startup budget of zero, I built an n8n workflow capable of handling both automated API calls and manual uploads.
 The data was processed through multiple agents to create an intuitive, chat-based interface that could answer questions, surface insights, and suggest actions, all through Telegram.
-This gave us a holistic view of everything happening across the brand.
+This gave me a holistic view of everything happening across the brand.

 5